aswinavofficial/LeetCode-May-Challenge/README.md

-5. First Unique Character in a String
+5. First Unique Character in a String <br />
      Solved using ordered dictionary <br/>
      Reason we need to store frequency of occurence of characters and order is important.<br/>
      https://leetcode.com/explore/featured/card/may-leetcoding-challenge/534/week-1-may-1st-may-7th/3320/ <br/>